NICFRU/Projektrealisierung/README.md

 1. If your data file is hosted elsewhere, you can directly use the absolute link to that file.
 Enter this link in the provided text field in the application interface.

-2. Confirm your input by pressing 'Enter' or the corresponding confirmation button in the interface.
+2. Confirm your input by pressing 'Enter'.
 Upon confirmation, a new text field will appear.

 3. Copy the contents of the new text field and paste them back into the original text field (where you initially entered the link).